-Tour Montparnasse is a 210-meter tall office skyscraper located in the area of Montparnasse.
+Tour Montparnasse is a 210-meter-tall office skyscraper located in the area of Montparnasse.
 Its gigantic proportions and monolithic appearance have been often criticized for being out of place in Paris’s urban landscape and, as a result, two years after its completion, the construction of skyscrapers in the city center was banned.
 Still, the tower deserves a visit, if only to get a glimpse of that gorgeous 360° view it provides.
 A super-fast lift will take you to the top where you’ll be able to shoot that one-million-dollar photo from the open-air roof terrace.

 Métro station: Trocadéro – Line 6 (green-blue) or line 9 (yellow)

-When you’ve finished Instagramming the Eiffel Tower, head over the banks of the Seine and cross Pont Alexandre III.
+When you’ve finished Instagramming the Eiffel Tower, head over to the banks of the Seine and cross Pont Alexandre III.

 After crossing Pont Alexandre III, turn right and then walk through the Jardin de Tuileries – a huge garden with fountains and crushed stone walkways.
 This is the perfect place to relax, maybe get ice cream, and engage in some serious people-watching.

 Just around the corner, the intimate Musée de l’Orangerie is also a lovely break to take from your stroll around the city.
-Home to Claude Monet’s masterpiece water lily series called Nymphéas, the Musée de l’Orangerie is one of the most famous Paris’ artistic gems.
-Sitting in the center of the grand oval gallery, you’ll be surrounded by an enchanting flow of blues and greens.
+Home to Claude Monet’s masterpiece water lily series called Nymphéas, the Musée de l’Orangerie is one of the most famous Paris artistic gems.
+Sitting in the center of the grand oval gallery you’ll be surrounded by an enchanting flow of blues and greens.

 Métro Station: Palais-Royal–Musée du Louvre – (Line 1, yellow)